oscaralderete/ChatGPT/README.md

 I hope you can play with this file, you need an OpenAI account -as you must know, OpenAI is the organization that developed ChatGPT- and an API key to run this script.

-# Implementación básico de ChatGPT con PHP
+# Implementación básica de ChatGPT con PHP

 Esta es una implementación básica de ChatGPT, la impresionante herramienta que es posible usar para programar, escribir, dibujar y muchas cosas más con ayuda de la más avanzada inteligencia artificial.